Ganapathivarma07/LRS-Migration-AzureSQLMI/README.md

 | **2.2.
 Stop the operation if needed**. | If you need to stop the migration process, use PowerShell ([stop-azsqlinstancedatabaselogreplay](/powershell/module/az.sql/stop-azsqlinstancedatabaselogreplay)) or the Azure CLI ([az_sql_midb_log_replay_stop](/cli/azure/sql/midb/log-replay#az-sql-midb-log-replay-stop)). <br /><br /> Stopping the operation deletes the database that you're restoring to SQL Managed Instance.
 After you stop an operation, you can't resume LRS for a database.
 You need to restart the migration process from the beginning. |
 | **3.
 Cut over to the cloud when you're ready**. | Stop the application and workload.
 Take the last log-tail backup and upload it to Azure Blob Storage.<br /><br /> Complete the cutover by initiating an LRS `complete` operation with PowerShell ([complete-azsqlinstancedatabaselogreplay](/powershell/module/az.sql/complete-azsqlinstancedatabaselogreplay)) or the Azure CLI [az_sql_midb_log_replay_complete](/cli/azure/sql/midb/log-replay#az-sql-midb-log-replay-complete).
 This operation stops LRS and brings the database online for read and write workloads on SQL Managed Instance.<br /><br /> Repoint the application connection string from SQL Server to SQL Managed Instance.
 You will need to orchestrate this step yourself, either through a manual connection string change in your application, or automatically (for example, if your application can read the connection string from a property, or a database). |

+## Best practices

+We recommend the following best practices:
+- Run [Data Migration Assistant](/sql/dma/dma-overview) to validate that your databases are ready to be migrated to SQL Managed Instance.
+- Split full and differential backups into multiple files, instead of using a single file.
+- Enable backup compression to help the network transfer speeds.
+- Use Cloud Shell to run PowerShell or CLI scripts, because it will always be updated to the latest cmdlets released.

 ## Related references